solana-labs/solana/README.md

 Linux Snap
 ---
-A Linux [Snap](https://snapcraft.io/) is available, which can be used to easily get Solana running on supported Linux systems without building anything from source.
+A Linux [Snap](https://snapcraft.io/) is available, which can be used to easily get Solana running on supported Linux systems without building anything from source for evaluation.
+Note that CUDA is not supported by the Snap so performance will be limited.

 The `edge` Snap channel is updated daily with the latest development from the `master` branch.
 To install:

 ```bash
 $ sudo snap install solana --edge --devmode
 ```

-(`--devmode` flag is required only for `solana.fullnode-cuda`)

 Once installed the usual Solana programs will be available as `solona.*` instead of `solana-*`.
 For example, `solana.fullnode` instead of `solana-fullnode`.